 We found that in several brain areas, comprising the bilateral amygdala, fusiform gyrus, anterior superior temporal gyrus and medial orbitofrontal cortex, brain activity reflected interactive processing of social content and emotional valence.

 Firstly, activity was always higher to emotional versus neutral images.
 Second, activity was always higher to social versus nonsocial images.
-And third, while activity to social images did not significantly differ as a function of positive versus negative valence, it was higher for negative versus positive valence for nonsocial images (see Figure above illustrating such pattern in bilateral amygdala).
+And third, while activity to social images did not significantly differ as a function of positive versus negative valence, it was higher for negative versus positive valence for nonsocial images (see Figure on the right illustrating such pattern in bilateral amygdala).

 Our findings suggest that the human brain, or at least the regions mentioned above, attribute(s) stronger relevance to social (versus nonsocial) information, regardless of valence.
 This reflects the notion that social information is highly salient for human behavior per se.
 In turn, probably because of the higher biological salience in terms of survival, nonsocial negative (versus positive) information is preferentially processed, allowing for a fast detection of potential threats.